CrawleyJ2/markdown-maker/README.md

   ## Description

   This project allows you to create a professional README file from the command line.
-The application will walk through the information need and generate a completed file formatted and ready for use.
+The application will walk you through collecting the information needed and generate a completed file formatted and ready for use.

   ## Prompt
   ![](assets/images/PromptShot.png)